jreisinger/docs/data/notes/sec/basics.md

 Clarity and simplicity

-* complexity is the enemy of security
-* complexity hides (security) bugs
+* obscurity and complexity (in code, processes, communication) hide (security) problems
-* clear (easy to understand), simple (ease to use) security controls and tools are more likely to be implemented and used
+* easy to understand and easy to use security controls and tools are more likely to be used

 Least privilege